Learn new skills.

 - are responsible for premises, insurance and equipment.

-By using evidence collected from the clients the bureau helps, you could help bring about changes in local and national policies and services which can benefit everyone, even those who have never used a CAB.
+By using evidence collected from the clients the bureau helps, you could help bring about changes in local and national policies and services which can benefit everyone, even those who have never used Citizens Advice.

 How to apply to become a volunteer with Wiltshire Citizens Advice